Priyanshg0211/Flutter-Documentation/README.md

 # Dart Basics

 In this section, I've covered the basics of Dart programming language.
-Below are the topics I've covered so far:
+Below are the topics I've covered:

 * Getting Started with Hello World
 * Commenting in Dart